 Remember, many animals cannot discern if the food they’re about to consume is healthy for their system or not.
 Your four-legged family members will only know if they don’t like the food once they get to taste it or are experiencing discomfort from munching on it.

 Don’t make the mistake of feeding your cat or dog random food options made for humans.
-“Fido” or “Fifi” might think the food tastes good because it smells good.
+Sure, doing so might be convenient and allows you to bond with your furry friend, but certain human food can be poisonous when fed to cats and dogs.“Fido” or “Fifi” might think the food tastes good because it smells good.
 But, their small bodies might think otherwise.
 Don’t put your pet’s health at risk and ask a veterinarian before changing your cat’s or dog’s diet or introducing new stuff to their meals.

 Don’t Feed Your Cat Or Dog Random Human Food